Privacy & Compliance Policies

 First Book may use links on its web properties that enable it to track whether those links have been followed.
 This function helps First Book discern how certain web properties are utilized by its network.

-Opting out of e-mail communications.
-You have the right to opt-out of e-mail communications from First Book.
+You have the right to opt-out of email communications from First Book.
 All First Book communications have an option that enables you to unsubscribe from that mailing.
-Please note, however, that unsubscribing from First Book mailings will limit and/or eliminate your ability to receive information about upcoming First Book National Book Bank distributions, First Book Marketplace promotions and other opportunities to receive books and educational materials for your program.
+Please note, however, that unsubscribing from First Book mailings will limit and/or eliminate your ability to receive information about upcoming First Book National Book Bank distributions, First Book Marketplace promotions, and other opportunities to receive books and educational materials for your program.

 Updated October 1st, 2009